elinorp-d/elinorp-d.github.io/_news/announcement_2.md

 ---
 layout: post
-title: I will be attending NeurIPS this year!
-Please reach out if you'd like to meet up@
+title:
 date: 2024-10-14
 inline: true
 related_posts: false
+---

+I will be attending NeurIPS this year!
+Please reach out if you'd like to meet up :)